How to Write a Japanese Resume: Rirekisho and Shokumukeirekisho (with Template)

 3. 書: Document

 If you look at the above-mentioned meanings of the Kanji characters, you will find that the meaning of the word “Rirekisho” is quite poetic and self-explanatory.
-The meaning is “History of your walk or treading your path.”
+It means “History of your walk or treading your path.”

 Quite poetic, right?
-So, the Japanese resume “Rirekisho” is a brief summary of your “personal” history.
+So, the Japanese resume “Rirekisho” briefly summarizes your “personal” history.
 In Rirekisho resume, you do not have to mention work experience details.

 Why Rirekisho Resume in Japan?

-Traditionally, Japanese companies had a lifetime employment system in which candidates join a company right after graduation, and companies train them to carry out their work responsibilities.
+Traditionally, Japanese companies had a lifetime employment system in which candidates joined a company right after graduation, and companies trained them to carry out their work responsibilities.
 These work responsibilities may or may not be related to the educational qualification.
 Moreover, employees would stay with the same employer for life to retire from the same company.

 During an employee’s career journey, the job role may change, and the employer provides the required training for the new role.